Dscver The Magic Within

 Watch our interview with her setting up before a show of ‘Not Your Superwoman’ at the Bush Theatre and tap into her creative mind when it comes to prop-making!

 Stage management is one of the most important but quietest jobs within theatre.
-The role requires responsibilities that pulls the amazing theatre show that you all watch!
+The role requires responsibilities that pulls together the amazing theatre shows that you all watch!

 On the 21st of October, I held an informal interview with Africa whilst she was working on the show ‘Not Your Superwoman’ at The Bush Theatre in Shepard’s Bush as the ASM, (Assistant Stage Manager).
 This show captured the themes of motherhood, healing, struggle and hope, portrayed by Golda Rosheuvel and Letitia Wright.